Portable Tap Dance Floor Options With DIY Installation

 Like the previous product, this tap flooring is installed by unrolling and taping down.

 This portable tap dance floor is among the most durable and heavy duty, and it is one of the best options that money can buy.
 The 2.4mm thick flooring is made of reversible PVC vinyl.
 It features a matte surface on both sides, making it ideal for tap - or any type of dance.
 As a large roll, it is best suited for touring studios, rather than a personal tap floor installation.

 This flooring is also suitable for a permanent installation when taped down over a sprung or raised floor.
 It is non-absorbent and comes with a 1 year warranty.

-The Greatmats portable tap dance floor option is another excellent flooring solution.
-Made from high quality PVC material, this flooring roll is suitable for tap and other hard or soft shoe dancing, like clogging, ballet, jazz, hip hop, and modern.
+This Adagio portable tap dance floor option is another excellent flooring solution.
+Made from high quality vinyl material, this flooring roll is suitable for tap and other hard or soft shoe dancing, like clogging, ballet, jazz, hip hop, and modern.
 It features a flat, no-glare surface finish and dual-layer construction.

 This is a great floor for large tap dance spaces.